How to Make Perfect Espresso Crema? (The 5 Golden Rules!)

-The best espresso crema consists of tiny carbon dioxide bubbles inside of a film of sugars, oils and fats.
+The best espresso crema consists of tiny carbon dioxide bubbles inside of a film of sugars, oils, and fats.

-The crema should have dark-brown to hazel-brown foam with tawny reflexes throughout combined with a very fine texture.
+The crema should have dark-brown to hazel-brown foam with tawny reflexes throughout combined with a very subtle texture.
 To tell a good espresso crema from the bad is pretty simple, tilt your espresso cup to roughly a 45 degrees’ angle.

-Also a mix of Arabica and Robusta coffee beans are going to be the best coffee beans for espresso crema and will give you a far better crema than just using 100% Arabica beans.
+A mix of Arabica and Robusta coffee beans are going to be the best coffee beans for espresso crema and will give you a far better crema than just using 100% Arabica beans.
 A few other factors can also affect how to make crema, let’s take a closer look.

-✓ Use Only Fresh Beans
+1. Use Only Fresh Beans (DUH!)

-The Fresher the coffee beans are the better crema you will get the older they are the more time they have had to oxidize which in-turn will damage the beans.
-Check out my article on tips for buying better coffee beans.
+The Fresher the coffee beans are, the better crema you will get, the older the beans are, the more time they have had to oxidize which in-turn will damage the beans.
+Take a look at this article on tips for buying better coffee beans.